dstndstn/astrometry.net/doc/readme.rst

 files required for the images you wish to solve.
 If you grab extra index files, the solver will run more slowly, but the results should be the same.

+The files are named like *index-40XX.fits* or *index-40XX-YY.fits*.
+*XX* is the "scale", *YY* is the "healpix" number.
+These are called the "4000-series" index files.

 Each index file contains a large number of "skymarks" (landmarks for the sky) that allow our solver to identify your images.
 The skymarks